album-app/album-workshop/src/pages/02_run_solution_from_catalog.md

 ---
 slug: "/run_solution_from_catalog"
-title: "2.
-Run a solution from the Helmholtz Imaging Solutions catalog"
+title: "Run a solution from a catalog"
 description: "You will learn how to install Album and run an existing solution from a catalog."
 ---